What Is UX?

 UX primarily refers to the website or online software.
-The user, in the case of GMB, refers to the person or visitor who enters your site or the appointment booking tool.
+The user, in the case of GMB, refers to the person or visitor who enters your site or the appointment booking tool through the listing.

 UX is different from UI, which is the user interface.
-UI describes how a website or platform looks and its design, while UX is how well the user can handle it.
+UI describes how a website or platform looks and its design, while UX is how well the user can navigate it.

 The Apple Watch and Windows 8 are examples of arguably bad UI/UX.
 People struggled to use them and it was counterintuitive.